Insula (ISLA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Insula Historical Price

-According to the latest data gathered on Insula live price page, the current price of Insula is 0.01153764USD.
-The circulating supply of Insula(ISLA) is 908.50K ISLA , giving it a market capitalization of $10.48K.
+According to the latest data gathered on Insula live price page, the current price of Insula is 0.01253819USD.
+The circulating supply of Insula(ISLA) is 908.50K ISLA , giving it a market capitalization of $11.39K.

 The Insula Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ISLA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.